justbrody/lenzr/README.md

 import React from 'react'
 import lenzr, { lensProp } from 'lenzr'

-const { withGlobalStore, connect } = lenzr({ count: 10 })
+// First we will set up a new store. const { withGlobalStore, connect } = lenzr({ count: 10 })

-const countLens = lensProp('count')
+// Create a lens for accessing the count data in the store. const countLens = lensProp('count')

-const Counter = ({ count, set }) =>
+// A simple component with the count value and a set function to manipulate the store. const Counter = ({ count, set }) =>
   <div onClick={() => set(countLens, count + 1)}>{count}</div>

+// Connect the component to the global store
+// It will provide functions to access the store (set/over/view)
-const ConnectedCounter = connect({ count: countLens })(Counter)
+// And will map data from the store throught a lens to props const ConnectedCounter = connect({ count: countLens })(Counter)

-const App = withGlobalStore(() => (
+// The App with a HOC to provide the global store. const App = withGlobalStore(() => (
   <div>
     <h1>Counter</h1>